-So, if you wish to take hold over such ppt not opening issues, this article will provide you with sufficient information to get back to using PowerPoint.
+So, if you wish to take hold of such ppt not opening issues, this article will provide you with sufficient information to get back to using PowerPoint.

-To start off, we have detailed errors that can come up when you try to open a corrupt MS PowerPoint.
-All these errors relate to the error message stating cannot open PowerPoint file.
-Though each is different and will even appear differently on the MS PowerPoint version in use, the error message will simply point out that you can't open PowerPoint file.
+To start, we have detailed errors that can come up when you try to open a corrupt MS PowerPoint.
+All these errors relate to the error message stating cannot open the PowerPoint file.
+Though each is different and will even appear differently on the MS PowerPoint version in use, the error message will simply point out that you can't open the PowerPoint file.

 Now, each error is associated with a distinct cause which is essential in figuring out the root cause as well as fixing it.

 Examples of some error codes include: